Waiting for Spring in the Miniature Garden.

 - Don’t work the soil when it’s completely wet, you’ll damage all the microcosms and air-pockets in the soil and make mud.

-- You can always pull weeds and clean-up your walkways and driveway.
+- If the soil it too wet to work, pull weeds and clean-up your walkways and driveway.

 - Prune your shrubby perennials.
-If your trees are still dormant and not showing any new buds at all, you can still prune.
+If your trees are still dormant and not showing any new buds at all, you can still prune them but it really does depend upon what tree you are pruning.
 If you have any questions regarding any plants from our Miniature Garden Center store, email us.

-- You can clean out and organize the garden shed.
-There’s nothing like puttering in the garden shed or on your porch with the rain pattering on the roof.
+- You can clean out and organize your garden shed or your miniature garden studio.
+There’s nothing like puttering with the rain pattering on the roof.

-- Clean-up your containers – or let the rain do it.
-Put your empty pots out in the rain to get washed, and take a scrub brush to them if needed.
+- Clean-up your containers – or do it in the rain.
+Put your empty pots out in the rain to get washed, and use a scrub brush or rag to wash them and rinse them in the rain.

 Divide and Share